justdeko/trust-studio/README.md

 ## Available Scripts

-In the project directory, you can run:
+In trustminer-frontend, you can run:

 ### `npm start`